In Challenge to Complete ‘161 Things’ List, Students Explore Ithaca, Take Risks

 Cooper Couden ’26, a participant in the 161athon, first heard of the competition through a Seal and Serpent Society group chat and immediately began planning with his friends.

 “We sat down at dinner [the same day I first heard of the challenge] and started planning, because we looked at the list, and were like, ‘Oh, that’s gonna be easy.
 That’ll be good.
 We can do that here.
-All these are in the same area’ … and over the last week and a half, we’ve probably put in a solid ten hours of just sitting there [working] on an Excel sheet.”
+All these are in the same area … and over the last week and a half, we’ve probably put in a solid ten hours of just sitting there [working] on an Excel sheet.”

 On the day of the competition, Couden began by working his shift at the Cornell Lab of Ornithology.
 He ordered a pizza to the building, fulfilling item number 123 on the modified list, which is to order pizza to an academic building.